 My Tutor Checklist

-- They know their stuff – I was looking for a maths tutor who knew their way around the current National Curriculum.
+3. They know their stuff – I was looking specifically for a primary school maths tutor who knew their way around the current National Curriculum.
 Why?
 I want them to be able to pinpoint exactly where my daughter is having problems and plug those gaps.